-- 1. Under authority granted by The Planning Act, the RM of Stanley shall require developers to pay a lot levy for each new parcel created through subdivision to offset the costs of off-site community infrastructure and service provision. - 2.
+- Under authority granted by The Planning Act, the RM of Stanley shall require developers to pay a lot levy for each new parcel created through subdivision to offset the costs of off-site community infrastructure and service provision.
+This includes costs associated with the development of a community wastewater system and upgrades and extensions to the PVWC water treatment and distribution system. - 2.
 Cost sharing agreements between landowners/developers may be required for the installation and/or expansion of services internal to the Reinfeld Planning Area that are mutually beneficial.
 These include collector roads, water and sewer infrastructure, land drainage systems including retention areas, and professional fees for the aforementioned items. - 3.
 The costs associated with connecting to internal/local services shall be the responsibility of the developer including local streets, municipal water, and wastewater systems.
 The costs associated, or portions thereof, with upsizing existing infrastructure to increase capacity required to accommodate new development shall be paid for by the developer(s) through development agreements.